Thomas-Ressel-92/deployer/Docs/Client_setup/Windows_Server_host_setup.md

 ## 2. Generate an SSH key pair

-1. Open PowerShell and run `'C:\Program Files\OpenSSH-Win64\ssh-keygen.exe' -t rsa -b 4096`
+1. Open PowerShell as Administrator and run `ssh-keygen.exe -t rsa -b 4096` (if you had installed OpenSSH manually, you may need to `cd` to its folder first: e.g. `C:\Program Files\OpenSSH-Win64\`)
     - don't use a passphrase!!!
     - it does not matter, where you place the keys.
 Just remember the path.
     - this will generate 2 files: `id_rsa` (private key) and `id_rsa.pub` (public key)